 My Experience as a Solo Female Traveler

-I visited Colombia in 2024 as a solo female traveler.
+I’ve spent nearly two months in Colombia as a solo female traveler.
 In general, I had no issues and felt completely safe.
 However, it should be noted that I don’t go out after dark and I don’t drink alcohol.
 Colombians were friendly and always willing to help.

 For more on safety, check out my Colombian Safety Guide.